-In this work, deterministic Cartan-Randers dynamical systems, a particular class of deterministic quantum models associated to first order ordinary differential equations are considered.
-Then we show that diffeomorphism invariance, a classical and a quantum versions of a Principle of Inertia, reversibility of the effective quantum dynamics and a covariant maximal universal acceleration emerge from deterministic Cartan-Randers models.
-A geometric analytic mechanism for quantum measurement processes without reduction of wave packet appears naturally.
+In this work, deterministic Cartan-Randers dynamical systems, a particular class of first order differential dynamical models for emergent quantum mechanics are considered.
+We show that in this framework diffeomorphism invariance, the classical and the quantum versions of a Principle of Inertia, reversibility of the effective quantum dynamics and a covariant maximal universal acceleration emerge.
+A geometric analytic mechanism for quantum measurement processes with gravitationally induced reduction of wave packet appears naturally.
 The mechanism is applied heuristically to the quantum two slit experiment.
-The mechanism allows for protective measurement and usual Von Neumann measurements.
-Furthermore, a similar geometric-analytic mechanism is discovered to produce a lower bound for physical values for the eigenvalues of Hamiltonian for matter.
+The mechanism allows for protective measurement and Von Neumann measurements.
+Furthermore, the same geometric-analytic mechanism is shown to produce a lower bound for physical values for the eigenvalues of Hamiltonian for matter in deterministic models.
 As a side effect of such mechanism, a natural explanation for the Weak Equivalence Principle is obtained.
 This fact together with the emergence of classical diffeomorphism invariance make stronger the case for the emergent origin of the gravitational interaction.
-An abelian gauge structure associated with a phenomenological relativistic quantum description of Cartan-Randers systems appears.
-This structure is related with representations of the Lorentz group in a phenomenological description of the Cartan-Randers models.
+An abelian gauge structure associated with the phenomenological quantum description of Cartan-Randers systems appears.
+This structure is related with representations of the Lorentz group.
 We explore specific models of relativistic quantum mechanics and field theories as phenomenological descriptions of Cartan-Randers models.
 Finally, we point out several open questions in the new formalism and we discuss its relation with other emergent quantum mechanics and foundational quantum frameworks.

-Keywords: emergent quantum mechanics, emergence gravity, emergence of space-time, emergence of quantized time, Cartan spaces, Randers spaces, maximal acceleration, concentration of measure, dissipative dynamics, ergodicity, time symmetric dynamics, quantum measurement, quantum two slit experiment, protective measurements, non-linear sigma models.
+Keywords: emergent quantum mechanics, emergence of weak equivalence principle, emergence of diffeomorphism invariance, Cartan spaces, Randers spaces, maximal acceleration, concentration of measure, dissipative dynamics, ergodicity, time symmetric dynamics, quantum measurement, quantum two slit experiment, protective measurements, objective reduction, non-linear sigma models.